1-800-991-0783

 Determine How to Assess Performance

-What key indicators will determine how effectively your new system does its job?
+What key performance indicators (KPIs) will determine how effectively your new system does its job?
 For example, if you’re considering purchasing a key control system, you might want to track the number of lost keys reported in your business to see if that number goes down.
 Or you might decide to use the number of rekeyings your business has to do each quarter as a measure of security breaches.

-2. Design
+Design Phase

 Identify Necessary Products